-Formerly called “State Line” up until the mid-90’s, Primm is a small, desolate, isolated town 42 miles from the excitement of Las Vegas.
+Formerly called “State Line” up until the mid-90’s, Primm is a small, isolated town 40 miles from the excitement of Las Vegas.
 Looking at map or driving it will confirm the fact it’s in the middle of nowhere.

-There’s also a large, indoor mall, called the Fashion Outlets of Las Vegas, that also lures Southern Californians.
+There’s also a large, 371,000 square foot indoor mall, called the Prizm Outlets, (formerly called the Fashion Outlets of Las Vegas), that also lures Southern Californians.
 It’s attached to the Primm Valley Resort.

 The three casinos in Primm are as follows:

 Whiskey Pete’s Hotel & Casino

 Although pretty big, Whiskey Pete’s is a fairly modest resort.
 We stayed there after a Thanksgiving weekend and found the surroundings and room to be acceptable, but nothing special.

 The hotel’s name comes from an actual person.
 Apparently a local gas station owner named Pete Macintyre supplemented his income by bootlegging whiskey, thereby acquiring the nickname, “Whiskey Pete.”